edf-hpc/fca-health-checker/README.md

 ## REDUCE TEST

 PATH_REDUCE_TEST has to be remplaced by the path of the reduce test binary provided by mellanox, normally it is located under *Mellanox_installation_path/fca/sdk/examples/fca1/*.
-In some cases this binary has be compiled.
+In some cases this binary has to be compiled.

 ## Behaviour of MPI application when FCA service is down